CoveAS/dropp-for-woocommerce/readme.txt

 If you experience any problems using this plugin alongside another plugin then please create a support ticket.

 == Changelog ==

+= 2.0.2 =

+* Fixed a bug where a message falsly indicated the API key was not set in the settings

 = 2.0.1 =